CouncilofLorien/counciloflorien.github.io/index.md

  - Rules and regulations for sanctioned tournament play were published in the Council of Lórien Tournament Policies.

 {: .note }
-> ICE never published a complete and final ruleset as they were developing a second edition of _MECCG_ instead, called "Lord of the Rings Expandable Card Game."
+> **Note:** ICE never published a complete and final ruleset as they were developing a second edition of _MECCG_ instead, called "Lord of the Rings Expandable Card Game."
 LoRE was never released as ICE lost their license to produce Middle-earth games.

 ### USING THIS WEBSITE